Alfeñique

-Alfeñique is a type of confection or sweet originating in Spain molded into a long or twisted shape made of cane sugar together with other ingredients.
+Alfeñique, or Alfenim in Brazil, is a type of confection or sweet originating in Spain molded into a long or twisted shape made of cane sugar together with other ingredients.
 This sweet has been used in Hispanic America in folkloric events since colonial times.

 The alfeñique was a typical sweet of Islamic Spain, known as "Al-Fanid", which was warm and wet and used to treat coughs.
 In the Kingdom of Granada, it was made of sugar, water, honey and almond oil, stretched to create a viscous paste.
 Alfeñique figures, especially calaveras (known in the US as Sugar Skulls), are widely created in Mexico for the Day of the Dead celebrations in November.

 Alfeñiques in Mexico

 Today, the main production center for alfeñique figures are Toluca, San Miguel de Allende and Guanajuato.
 Today, the paste is used to form hundreds of types of shapes which include rabbits, lions, ducks, doves, cows, bulls, donkeys, pigs, frogs, horses, deer, angels, skulls and coffins.
 The art form has taken on more elaborate sculptures that involve more sophisticated and modern techniques that there are now encyclopedic volumes on how to create them for all different occasions, apart from Day of the Dead celebrations.
 There are regional fairs and events that celebrate this art form, including ones in Toluca, Mexico State and in Leon, Guanajuato.